 TB skin test class schedule

-We offer two types of TB classes: TB skin test (TST) workshop for Medical Assistants (MA) and Extended TST Workshop/TB 101 for Nurses.
+We offer TB skin test (TST) workshops for Medical Assistants (MA) and Nurses.
 All classes will take place from 9 a.m.–12 noon.
 To register for one of the workshops below, or to schedule an on-site training for groups of 10 or more; call 425.339.5225.

 Positive TB tests in employees